Iraivan: Development

 In May 2021, actor Ravi Mohan and director I. Ahmed were reported to do a movie together, doing so after Jana Gana Mana, which had it shooting on hold due to COVID-19 pandemic and was not resumed.
 Nayanthara was reported to play the lead female role alongside Ravi after Thani Oruvan (2015), with her also receiving a remuneration of ₹10 crore for 20-days call sheet.
 Harris Jayaraj was reported to compose the soundtrack for the film, collaborating with Ahmed after Endrendrum Punnagai (2013), until they finalised Yuvan Shankar Raja as the composer.
 On 30 March 2022, coinciding with Ahmed's birthday, Ravi and Ahmed, via Twitter, confirmed doing a film together.
 The title Iraivan was revealed on Ravi's birthday (10 September).

 Filming

 Principal photography began in March 2022 with the first schedule in Chennai.
 Nayanthara finished shooting her portions by 14 August, while the whole shooting wrapped by 1 November.

 Music

 The film's music and background score is composed by Yuvan Shankar Raja in his second collaboration with Ahmed after Vaamanan (2009) and fifth with Ravi after Daas (2005), Deepavali (2007), Thillalangadi (2010), and Ameerin Aadhi-Bhagavan (2013).
 Times Music purchased the music rights for the film.
 The first single "Azhagai" was released on 9 September 2023.

+All tracks are written by Vivek.